-Table 5-3 describes the zoning districts in which ground signs may be displayed, and the maximum height and area of the signs, as determined by street classification (as designated in the Lake Elmo comprehensive plan) of the closest street to which each freestanding sign is located.
-For ground signs on zoning lots with more than one street frontage, use the higher street classification to determine the maximum height and area allowed.
-Businesses that are located on a road designed to provide safe access to minor arterials and principal arterials shall be permitted to erect a freestanding sign up to the determined maximum height and size allowable for a freestanding sign on said minor arterial or principal arterial road to which it is adjacent.
+Table 5-3 describes the zoning districts in which ground signs may be displayed, and the maximum height and area of the signs, as determined by the speed limit on the adjacent roadway.
+For ground signs on zoning lots with more than one street frontage, use the miles per hour on the street with the faster speed limit to determine the maximum height and area allowed.